HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 ## CDN Cache adoption

 A Content Delivery Network (CDN) is a group of servers spread out over several locations that store copies of data.
 This allows servers to fulfill requests based on the server closest to the end-user.
 (Remember we want to cache as close to end-users as possible.)
 In 2021 across the web, the most popular CDN for Desktop was Cloudflare with 14% of pages, followed by Google at 6% adoption.
-While Cloudflare is used twice as much as Google, a large variety of solutions remains available, including Fastly, Amazon CloudFront, Akamai, and many others.

 {{ figure_markup(
   image="top-cdns.png",